Affine geometric description of thermodynamics: Affine geometric description of thermodynamics

 and $z$ the value of the free-energy.
 Choose $\xi=\partial/\partial z$ as a transversal vector field.
 Then the image of the graph immersion $(f,\xi)$ associated with $F$ is identified with the set of equilibrium states at temperature $T$.
 The affine fundamental form $h$ is such that

 from which this graph immersion is degenerate (not non-degenerate).
 The $z$ component of $f_{*}(\partial/\partial x)$, $y$, is identified with $P$.
-Note that there are several existing studies on this model in the language of Riemannian geometry with the Levi-Civita connection in the literature\,\cite{Ruppeiner1995,Brody1995}. \end{Example}
+Note that there are several existing studies in the literature on this model in the language of Riemannian geometry with the Levi-Civita connection\,\cite{Ruppeiner1995,Brody1995}. \end{Example}